gongfan99/simple_thread_pool/README.md

 }
 ```

-Then the queue in the class ThreadPool needs to be modified to:
+2. Modify the queue in the class ThreadPool to:
 ```c
 std::queue<FunctionWrapper> queue;
 ```

-submit() can be modified to:
+3. Modify submit() to:
 ```c
 void submit(void (*)(int) pF, int inp) {
   {